tesommer/FreeCrumbs/Building/Home/README.md

 * **finf.bat** for Windows
 * **finf** for Unix/GNU Linux

-A line of file info may contain the following fields:
+A file-info unit may contain the following fields:

 * *path*: the path without the filename (ends with a file separator)
 * *filename*: the filename